ticktackk/RouteOnSubdomainForXF2/README.md

 Replacing `<example.com>` with your own host.
 You'll also need to update nginx/apache/etc host configuration file to support wildcard.

-Once above lines are added you can enable routes on subdomain via ACP > Setup > Navigation > Routes on subdomain.
+Once changes has been made to `config.php` you can enable routes on subdomain via ACP > Setup > Navigation > Routes on subdomain.

-# To-do
-* [ ] Add support for route filters

 # License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.